OUTREACH SPECIALIST

 [Full-time]

-ARE YOU passionate about making a meaningful impact in the lives of adults and persons with low vision?
+Are YOU passionate about making a meaningful impact in the lives of adults and persons with low vision?
 Do you thrive on building strong community relationships and advocating for individuals’ well-being?
-If so, we have an exciting opportunity for you!
+If so, come join our dedicated team that values compassion, innovation, and collaboration!

 About Us